PixarV/terraform-provider-r4/website/docs/r/internet_gateway.md

 * `tags` - (Optional) Map of tags to assign to the internet gateway.
-  If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+  If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider level.
 * `vpc_id` - (Optional) The ID of the VPC to which the internet gateway will be attached.
   See the [aws_internet_gateway_attachment](internet_gateway_attachment.md) resource for another way to attach an internet gateway to a VPC.